 - (1) Active Living, Health, and Well-Being: This area of concentration provides students with understanding of and appreciation for the importance of physical activity and other lifestyle behaviors as they relate to fitness, health, and well-being over the lifespan.
-Biopsychosocial factors influencing acquisition and maintenance of active healthy lifestyles will be emphasized.

-- Concentration Core (\12)
+Biopsychosocial factors influencing acquisition and maintenance of active healthy lifestyles will be emphasized. - a.
+Concentration Core (★12)

-- HE ED 220, 320, 321 and INT D 410
+HE ED 220, 320, 321 and INT D 410

-Note: If HE ED 321 has been chosen as part of the Degree Core, please add ★3 to your Concentration Options list.
+Note: If HE ED 321 has been chosen as part of the Degree Core, please add ± 3 to your Concentration Options list.

-- b.
-Practicum (★6 or ★12)
+- h Practicum (★6 or ★12)

 - ★6 PEDS 490, or ★12 PEDS 491

-- Concentration Options ( $\star 6 \text{ or } \star 12$ ) C.
+- c.
+Concentration Options (★6 or ★12)

-- There are four streams within this concentration:
+There are four streams within this concentration:

 - 1) Active Living Stream

 - 2) Fitness Stream

 - 3) Health-related Stream

 - 4) Multidisciplinary Stream